Lake v. Hobbs – Electronic Voting Machines (AZ)

 On April 22, 2022, Arizona gubernatorial candidate Kari Lake and secretary of state candidate Mark Finchem filed a complaint against Arizona Secretary of State Katie Hobbs and members of the Maricopa County and Pima County Boards of Supervisors in the U.S. District Court in the District of Arizona requesting declaratory and injunctive relief to stop the use of accessible voting and electronic ballot tabulation machines in the 2022 midterm election and instead require election administrators to count all ballots by hand.
 Plaintiffs filed an amended complaint on May 4.

-States United is serving as pro-bono co-counsel for Secretary Hobbs alongside Coppersmith Brockelman PLC.
+States United served as pro-bono co-counsel for Secretary Hobbs alongside Coppersmith Brockelman PLC.
 In a June 8 motion to dismiss the amended complaint, Secretary Hobbs made the case that:

 - The alleged “vulnerabilities” in voting and tabulation machines are speculative, inaccurate, and misleading.
 In fact, in Arizona, the vast majority of voters cast their votes on hand-marked paper ballots and even those votes cast on accessible voting machines, such as votes cast by voters with disabilities, are recorded on voter-verified paper ballots.
 In addition, the voting and tabulation machines undergo rigorous logic and accuracy testing before and after each election;